PDLT-University-of-York/test-split-site/docs/ultra/prepare-site.md

         - **Documents** (pages): exact copies
         - **Ultra Assignment**, **Test**, **Turnitin Feedback Studio**, **Gradescope**:
-            - instructions and settings copied
+            - instructions and settings copied, check and update as needed
             - **deadlines copied, must be updated**
             - submissions are not copied
-        - **Release conditions**: copied, dates must be updated as needed.
+        - **Release conditions** for any materials: copied, must be checked and dates/conditions updated as needed.

     !!!
 Warning "Warning: action required"